Edisuism/AIP201/README.md

 Welcome to week 9

-This is the collision detection branch
+This is the main branch